Meet the Owners

 Restoration

-When we purchased the bus it was faded blue, filled with dirt in the wall panels and had old deserted beehives in the ceiling and doors.
+When we purchased the bus, it was faded blue, touched up with spray paint, filled with dirt everywhere and had old abandoned beehives in the ceiling and doors.

-Here are some photos we took on our restoration journey.
-From the flooring, to panels, interior/exterior paint and more.
+Check out some photos we took on our restoration journey.
+From the flooring to the panels, wood ceiling, interior/exterior paint, and more.
 We chose to do all the work ourselves and spent many, many hours getting this deluxe 1970 VW ready for the spotlight.
+While she may not be a show car, she sure made an amazing comeback.